• Skip to primary navigation

 Instructions

-3. To assemble the bowls: layer cooked rice, lentils, spring mix, squash, apples, bleu cheese, cabbage, cherries and pecans in a shallow dish.
+5. To assemble the bowls: layer cooked rice, lentils, greens, squash, apples, bleu cheese, cabbage, cherries and pecans in a shallow dish.
 Drizzle dressing over the top.

 Equipment